Guest House (TV series): Mrs. Raheela Shameem

 Mrs. Shameem (played by Sarwat Ateeq) is the wife of Mr. Shameem and is always addressed as Mrs. Shameem, never by her first name, except in episode 3, where an old college friend reveals her first name to be Raheela.
-She is very outspoken and has no qualms expressing her opinions, even if it means disapproval of the guests.
+She is very outspoken and has no qualms about expressing her opinions, even if it means disapproval of the guests.
 She has almost the same powers in the matters of the guest house as her husband, but she scarcely uses them.
 She loves shopping and complains that her husband is stingy and doesn't support her shopping.
-She is often nostalgic of her youth and remembers the long hair she used to have.
+She is often nostalgic about her youth and remembers the long hair she used to have.
 She is compassionate and easily gets involved in the personal matters of the guests.
 She often takes sides with the women in huests' domestic disputes.
 She can easily find the reflections of her own personal life in the personal problems of others.

 She is very soft on the employees, often takes their side, and tries to stop her husband from punishing them.
 She even hid Rambo in a room when he was fired by her husband.
-Later she persuaded Mr. Shameem to rehire him.
+Later, she persuaded Mr. Shameem to rehire him.

 Murad

 Murad (played by Tariq Malik) is the 'bell boy' of the guest house.
-He hums "TIP TIP karta mein kumray mein aata hoon" when walking around the guest house, meaning, "I am entering the room singing, TIP TIP".
+He hums "TIP TIP karta mein kumray mein aata hoon" when walking around the guest house.
 He drops subtle hints to the guests in order to get tips from them.
-He often starts a conversation with a guest asking if they know English and then proceeds to ask if they know what T-I-P stands for.
-His other pet phrase is "Easy Feel" which he uses in many different contexts.
+He often starts a conversation with a guest, asking if they know English, and then proceeds to ask if they know what T-I-P stands for.
+His other pet phrase is "easy feel" which he uses in many different contexts.